Take a good long look at your dog. No, really… for just a few seconds, lock eyes with your furry pal.

 That said, it’s important to remember that each dog is unique, and their nutritional requirements will vary depending on their breed, size, age, and other biological factors.

 Checking the nutrition panel on the back of your dog's food is a great start to choosing the best food for your canine friend.
-But there are a few things you should know before we go any further…
+There are a few things you should know before we go any further, however…

-While more and more pet food companies are making the right improvements to create a balanced diet that helps to extend our dogs’ lifespans, not all dog foods are created equal.
+While more and more pet food companies are making the right improvements to create a balanced diet to extend our dogs’ lifespans, not all dog foods are created equal.

 Let us explain…